renatolinsdigital/temp-website/README.md

 * Every group of resource (components, models, styles, etc) should have an entry point, an __index__ file re-exporting the entire group
 * Imports within the __shared__ folder should always be relative, as anything inside this fold has the potential to becoming a library in the future
-* Imports ocurring outside the __shared__ folder should be absolute, as it is better for readability and organization
+* Imports occurring outside the __shared__ folder should be absolute, as it is better for readability and organization

 ## Module resolution